pfeinsper/21b-indago-rfid-conformance-tester/docs-src/firmware.md

 └/helpers                - Holds all complimentary C files
     │
-    ├/functions             - Holds all functions that dictate how the components act │   ├sender.c              - Holds all functions that dictate how the Sender acts │   ├receiver.c            - Holds all functions that dictate how the Receiver acts │   └rfid.c                - Holds all functions about tari, commands and packages
+    ├/functions             - Holds all functions that dictate how the components act │   ├sender.c              - Holds all functions that dictate how the sender acts │   ├receiver.c            - Holds all functions that dictate how the receiver acts │   └rfid.c                - Holds all functions about Tari, commands and packages
     |
     ├config.h                - Stores all the needed defines
     |